The Amtrak Experience

 Tyrell, a young guy from Philadelphia travelling to San Francisco to move to a warmer climate, so friendly and alternated his time between dancing to his music and sitting reading while eating the biggest pineapple in the world;

 An aunt and niece travelling together.
-The aunt must have broken the world record for how long it takes to eat one apple!
+The aunt must have broken the world record for how long it can take to eat one apple!

 A lady who had visited her son and was returning home.
 She had 10 kids!